istio/istio.io/content/docs/tasks/security/mutual-tls/index.md

 EOF
 {{< /text >}}

-Re-running the `istioctl authn tls-check` command, you will see the status is `CONFLICT`, as client is in `HTTP` mode while server is in `mTLS`.
+Run the same command as above, you will see the status is `CONFLICT`, as client is in `HTTP` mode while server is in `mTLS`.

 {{< text bash >}}
 $ istioctl authn tls-check httpbin.default.svc.cluster.local